Alberta Legislature Building: History

+Architecture

-Jeffers may have been influenced by the State House of Rhode Island, where he had been a student.
+The main architect, Alan Merrick Jeffers may have been influenced by the State House of Rhode Island, where he had been a student.
 The style was associated originally with the École des Beaux-Arts in Paris and was fashionable in North America between 1895 and 1920.

 The use of Greek, Roman, and Egyptian architectural influences was considered appropriate for a public building, as they suggested power, permanence, and tradition.
 Beaux-Arts buildings are characterized by a large central dome above a spacious rotunda, a symmetrical T-shaped plan, doors and windows decorated with arches or lintels, and a portico supported by massive columns.
 The dome has terracotta made by Gibbs and Canning of Tamworth, Staffordshire, England.

 The building is supported on concrete piles and constructed around a steel skeleton.
 The first floor is faced with Vancouver Island granite; upper floors feature sandstone from the Glenbow Quarry in Calgary.
 The interior fittings include imported marble, mahogany, oak, and brass.

 The building is about 57 m in overall height; the project cost over $2 million at the time.

-For the centennial of the province of Alberta, stained glass windows with the royal monogram and the emblems of Alberta were installed above from the main entrance of the building.
+For the centennial of the province of Alberta, stained glass windows with the royal cypher and the emblems of Alberta were installed above from the main entrance of the building.
 These stained glass windows were unveiled by Queen Elizabeth II on May 24, 2005.

+Tours and events

+Free public tours of the building are offered during winter from Wednesday to Friday at 3 pm and Saturday and Sunday at 11 am, noon, 1, and 2 p.m.
+During summer (from Victoria Day weekend to Labour Day) tours are Wednesday to Sunday, from 11 am to 3 pm on the hour.
+Each tour is about 45 minutes long.
+To the north of the building in the Queen Elizabeth II Building there is a visitor centre with a short movie, gift shop and gallery exhibits.

+On Family Day and Canada Day the building is open to the public for visitors to walk around.
+The public are allowed to watch sessions of the legislature.